What Is An Insurance Broker?

 What is an insurance agent?

-To understand what an insurance broker is, first, you’ll need to understand what an insurance agent is.
+To understand what an insurance broker is, you first should understand what an insurance agent is.

 According to Insureon, an insurance agent is a professional who sells an insurance company’s products to consumers for a commission.
 While agents do help consumers find insurance plans that fit into their needs and budget, ultimately agents represent their insurance companies.